Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Introduction

-\paragraph{Contribution} To close the research gap outlined above, we propose a novel algorithmic pipeline that ensures generalized applicability to \gls{LDAS} while maintaining or improving the state-of-the-art in solution quality and overcoming scalability issues of existing approaches.
-This pipeline embeds continuous-to-discrete action mappings via \gls{DNC} into an actor-critic algorithm.
-Specifically, we leverage \gls{DNC} to convert the actor's continuous output into a discrete action via a \gls{SA} based search.
-To this end, we use discrete actions' Q-values derived from the critic to guide the search.
-Although our approach classifies as a continuous-to-discrete action mapping, it does not require an {a priori} definition of the action space.
-Moreover, it is not problem-specific, and can generally be applied to problem settings solved with actor-critic algorithms.
-We benchmark our pipeline against various state-of-the-art approaches \citep{dulac2015,chandak2019,vanvuchelen2022} and a \gls{VAC} baseline across three environments depicting different application domains: an artificial maze environment and two real-world inspired environments by means of a recommender system and a joint inventory replenishment problem.
-Our results verify the superior performance of our pipeline: it scales up to discrete action spaces of size $10^{73}$, vastly surpassing the action space size solved by existing approaches.
-Moreover, it shows comparable or improving solution quality across all investigated environments.
-Our code can be found at: \url{https://github.com/tumBAIS/dynamicNeighborhoodConstruction}
+\paragraph{Contribution} To close the research gap outlined above, we propose a novel algorithmic pipeline that exploits the structure in \gls{SLDAS} while maintaining or improving the state-of-the-art in solution quality and reaching a new level of scalability to very large \gls{SLDAS}.
+This pipeline embeds continuous-to-discrete action mappings via \gls{DNC} into an actor-critic algorithm. \gls{DNC} is leveraged to convert the actor's continuous output into a discrete action via a \gls{SA} search, guided by discrete actions' $Q$-values derived from its critic.
+Our approach has two novel components: (i) we exploit the structure of the action space using dynamic neighborhood construction, and (ii) we employ an \gls{SA} neighborhood search to improve performance.
+Although our approach classifies as a continuous-to-discrete action mapping, it requires no {a priori} definition of the action space.
+Moreover, our approach can be applied to a wide range of problem settings as long as the respective action space exhibits structure.
+We benchmark our pipeline against three state-of-the-art approaches \citep{dulac2015,chandak2019,vanvuchelen2022} and a \gls{VAC} baseline across three environments: a maze environment, a joint inventory replenishment, and a job-shop scheduling problem.
+Our results verify the performance of our pipeline: it scales up to discrete action spaces of size $10^{73}$, while showing comparable or improving solution quality across all investigated environments.

-The paper's remainder is as follows: Section~\ref{sec:problem} introduces our problem setting, while Section~\ref{sec:method} details our methodology.
-We elaborate on our experimental design in Section~\ref{sec:expDesign} and discuss numerical results in Section~\ref{sec:experiments}.
-Section~\ref{sec:conclusion} concludes this paper with a short discussion and pointers to future work.